levitation-opensource/bioblue/README.md

 There are six main sets of outputs by now:
 * **GPT 4o-mini:**
     * **Sustainability** - Failed partially by underconsuming, sometimes not consuming at all.
 On 7 out of 10 trials the model manifested some form of strange useless oscillating pattern in actions.
 A hypothesis is that the model started to predict "most likely next tokens" based on the sequences of its previous action choices, while potentially forgetting the initial objective.
+So it was sort of a "self-similarity drift".
     * **Homeostasis** - Generally succeeded.
     * **Multi-objective homeostasis** - Failed in various ways, sometimes extremely by starting to maximise one of the homeostatic objectives in unbounded manner.
     * **Multi-objective balancing of unbounded objectives** - There were two setups: with a hint and without a hint.
 The hint was given in the system prompt about balancing being the most profitable strategy in case of diminishing marginal returns.
 Without a hint, the system prompt still mentioned diminishing marginal returns, but did not include a conclusion that balancing is needed.
 Without a hint, the model failed by maximising one objective only, neglecting the other entirely.
 When a hint was provided then it succeeded on 7 trials and failed in 3 trials.
 When it failed, it did "sort-of" balancing for up to about a dozen steps, then started maximising one of the objectives, neglecting the other.
 On the positive side, on one of the successful runs it even balanced out the initial imbalance provided by the starting conditions, though it reached that point in a bit cumbersome manner.
 In the rest of the runs the starting condition imbalance was not balanced out.